straup/reverse-geoplanet/README.md

 	}

-By default reverse-geoplanet outputs JSON and is expected to be run more as a service for other robots rathern than a website for humans.
+By default reverse-geoplanet outputs JSON and is expected to be run more as a service for other robots rather than a website for humans.
 You can force results to be returned as HTML by specifying the *inline=1* argument.
 For example:

 	http://example.com/reverse-geoplanet/www/?lat=37.765219&lon=-122.419787&inline=1